testit-tms/testit-management/README.md

 Double-click on the tree item opens an editor with the autotest's first line focused (if exists).

+### Search and replace Allure methods

+Click on the "Search Allure methods" button.

 ## Contributing

 You can help to develop the project.
 Any contributions are **greatly appreciated**.